 North India shivers under severe cold, several flights disrupted in Chandigarh

-Himachal Pradesh received fresh snowfall and several other areas in northern India were in the frigid grip of cold wave on Monday even as the maximum temperature in Delhi settled 10 notches below the season's average and dense fog disrupted several flights in Chandigarh.
+Himachal Pradesh received fresh snowfall and several other areas in northern India were in the frigid grip of cold wave on Monday even as dense fog disrupted several flights in Chandigarh.
 Drass in Jammu and Kashmir emerged as the coldest place in the region at minus 27.2 degrees Celsius.

 The visibility remained low in many parts of the city due to moderate fog.
 Himachal Pradesh's capital Shimla received fresh snowfall overnight while Keylong, Kalpa, Manali and Kufri shivered at sub-zero temperatures, the meteorological department said.